 Research projects linked to the studies

-The four studies stemmed from four different research projects that all involved or targeted users in different ways:
+The four studies stemmed from four different research projects that all involved or targeted older adults as users in different ways.

 SMART4MD (Support Monitoring and Reminder Technology for Mild Dementia) - a four year project co-financed by the European Union under the EU Framework Programme for Research and Innovation – Horizon 2020, with grant agreement number 643399, which aims to improve the quality of life of older people with cognitive decline or mild dementia and their carers, increase treatment compliance, reduce dementia-related costs by helping reduce the number of missed appointments and of hospital re-admissions and help reduce functional decline.